singleron-RD/CeleScope/docs/flv_CR/multi_flv_CR.md

 - `03.assemble/{sample}` Cellranger vdj results.

-### annotation
+### summarize

-- `filtered_contig_annotations.csv' High-level annotations of each high-confidence, cellular contig.
+- `filtered_contig_annotations.csv` High-level annotations of each high-confidence contigs from cell-associated barcodes.

-- `filtered_contig.fasta` High-confidence contig sequences in cell barcodes.
+- `filtered_contig.fasta` High-confidence contig sequences annotated in the filtered_contig_annotations.csv.

+- `productive_contig_annotations.csv` Annotations of each productive contigs from cell-associated barcodes.
+This is a subset of filtered_contig_annotations.csv.

+- `productive_contig.fasta` Productive contig sequences annotated in the productive_contig_annotations.csv.

 - `clonotypes.csv` High-level descriptions of each clonotype.

 ### match
-- `match_contigs.csv` Consider barcodes match scRNA-Seq library in filtered_contig_annotations.csv.

-- `match_contig.fasta` Consider barcodes match scRNA-Seq library in filtered_contig.fasta.

-- `match_clonotypes.csv` Consider barcodes match scRNA-Seq library in clonotypes.csv.
+- `matched_contig_annotations.csv` High-level annotations of each high-confidence contigs from matched cell-associated barcodes.

+- `matched_contig.fasta` High-confidence contig sequences annotated in the matched_contig_annotations.csv.

+- `matched_productive_contig_annotations.csv` Annotations of each productive contigs from matched cell-associated barcodes.
+This is a subset of matched_contig_annotations.csv.

+- `matched_productive_contig.fasta` Productive contig sequences annotated in the matched_productive_contig_annotations.csv.

+- `clonotypes.csv` High-level descriptions of each clonotype where barcodes match with scRNA-Seq.

 ### mapping
 - `05.annotation/{sample}_assign.png` Umap plot of Auto-assigned celltype in transcriptome.

 - `05.annotation/{sample}_cluster_umap.png` Umap plot of Cluster in transcriptome.

 - `05.annotation/{sample}_umapplot.png` Umap plot of assembled barcodes marked as read color.

 - `05.annotation/{sample}_distribution.txt` Number of assembled barcodes in every clusters.

 ## Arguments